alisw/alibuild/docs/docs/troubleshooting.md

 What 1. does is to make bits aware of the changes of the new file, so you will get a new build for each change to the file.
-What 2. does is to always execute the incremental recipe to refresh the installation folder on each bits invokation, possibly updating untracked files if so specified in the recipe itself.
+What 2. does is to always execute the incremental recipe to refresh the installation folder on each bits invocation, possibly updating untracked files if so specified in the recipe itself.

 ### How do I set compilation options for AliRoot and / or AliPhysics?